sjshank/eKitaab-Store/README.md

-# ekitaab-store
+# E-Kitaab Store

-The purpose of the website is to provide an online catalog for a small local library, where users can browse, read available books and manage their accounts
+    _The purpose of the website is to provide an online catalog for a small local library, where users can browse, read available books and manage their accounts_

 ## Non-Functional Features